 Whataboutisms are also annoying as well problematic because they don’t address the underlying issues and instead simultaneously point an accusatory finger at something or someone else.
 It’s misdirection.
 It’s an ineffective way of shrugging off responsibility when you should be trying to find answers or solving problems.
 It’s like a child pinching his sibling and when found guilty for being a bratty little skin pincher, crying, “But what ’bout that time THEY told me I was loud?!
 HUH?!
 HUH!!!
 What about that?
 Look, SQUIRREL!”

 What people need to acknowledge, accept, and understand is that just because someone is black doesn’t mean that they can’t be racist.
 They can indeed.
 I’ve noticed a curious trend, too.
-Celebrities like Cardi B. (who is not Black) will use the n-word and call dark skinned black women “cockroaches” and then when they’re criticized proclaim that their great, great, great grandparent was of African descent, which makes them black and that’s why they’re not racist even when doing racist (misogynoir) things . . .
+Celebrities like Cardi B. (who is not Black) will use the n-word and call dark skinned black women “cockroaches” and then when they are criticized, they proclaim that their great, great, great grandparent was of African descent, which makes them black and that’s why they’re not racist even when doing racist (misogynoir) things . . .

 However, the way in which race and privilege plays a part in the United States as a systemic machine is of greater concern.
 I will share a conversation I had with a liberal white person I work with.
 She has participated in Equity training, and she acts as if this training has and will absolve her from her crappy way of treating people of color.
 It’s as if she has been baptized and her future sins and past have been washed away in the tranquil waters of Equity Pools.